baguspurnama98/MTABSA-for-Stance-Detection/README.md

 # Multi-task-Aspect-based-Sentiment-for-Stance-Detection
-This repository for Stance Detection on Tweets with Multi-task Aspect-based Sentiment: A Case  Study of COVID-19 Vaccination
+This repository for Stance Detection on Tweets with Multi-task Aspect-based Sentiment: A Case  Study of COVID-19 Vaccination journal.
+This journal will be published in International Journal of Intelligent Engineering and Systems (IJIES) (Q3)

 Public opinion analyses on Twitter conducted based on sentiment analysis cannot identify the author’s stance